Pyr3z/Carnivale/README.md

   * Dynamic faction naming: Carnivals' names often reflect their leaders', and update upon change of leadership [DONE]
 * New buildings
   * Tents: lodging tents for carnies to sleep [DONE], chapiteau tent [DONE], kitchen tents?
+    * YES!
+BUILDINGS YOU CAN GO INSIDE OF!
   * Stalls: vendor stalls [DONE], game stalls
   * "CARNIVALE" Entrance Banner [DONE]
 * New apparel, and maybe a few new weapons (baseball bats, anyone?)